HANA – Linux staging

 This means that you have to update your HANA at least once in two years.
 This new release should be planned and tested carefully and properly.
 I recommend combining the OS update(kernel/packages) / upgrade (minor/major step) with such HANA lifecycle to avoid additional tests and downtimes.

-Update: SPS05 will be released end of June 2020 and SAP is providing 5 years of support after RTC.
+Update: SPS05 was released end of June 2020 and SAP is providing 5 years of support after RTC (=long term support release).

 - SPS3 will run out of maintenance in